wpsocio/wptelegram-comments/src/README.txt

 Donate link: https://paypal.me/manzoorwanijk
 Tags: telegram, comments, discuss, social, widget Requires at least: 4.7
-Tested up to: 5.2.2
+Tested up to: 5.2.3
 Requires PHP: 5.6
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Add comments to posts/pages on your WordPress website by using Telegram Comments Widget.

 == Description ==
 Comments on a WordPress post not only fills your database tables rather they also make it difficult to moderate efficiently.
-Telegram comments removes this drawback because the comments are stored on Telegram servers and every comment is from a verified Telegram user.
+Telegram comments removes this drawback because the comments are stored on Telegram servers and every comment is from an authenticated Telegram user.

 == Excellent Support ==